Noel Kennedy

-Noel Kennedy (born 1964) is a British born, former Hong Kong international lawn bowler.
+Noel Joseph Kennedy (born 1964) is a British born, former Hong Kong international lawn bowler.

 Bowls career

 Kennedy has represented Hong Kong at three Commonwealth Games; in the fours at the 1986 Commonwealth Games, in the pairs and in the fours at the 1990 Commonwealth Games and the 1994 Commonwealth Games.

 He won 14 medals at the Asia Pacific Bowls Championships, including a gold medal in the 2001 singles at Melbourne.

 He has won the 1994 singles title and the 1988 & 2007 pairs at the Hong Kong International Bowls Classic.